dfinity/canister-profiling/heartbeat/README.md

-# Heartbeat
+# Heartbeat / Timer

-Measure the cost of empty heartbeat method.
+Measure the cost of empty heartbeat and timer job.